bombadillo/phpcsvtodb/README.md

 # phpcsvtodb
-Parse CSV contents and insert into d
+Parse CSV contents and insert into db